 - 5. Follow the track through woodland with Faldonside Loch seen below through the trees on your left, then bear right up a track leading into a field.
 Faldonside Loch is categorised as a Site of Special Scientific Interest; it is of local importance as a winter wildfowl roost because of its sheltered location.
 Follow the left-hand edge of the field for 300 metres, then bear right down to the bottom of the field close to a gated entrance by the road.
 Walk right a short way up beside the wall till you reach a gate and follow the path through woodland to the road. - 6.
-Cross the road carefully to a path through the woodland and join another path heading down towards the River Tweed.
-Here follow the estate track walking with the river on your left for 600 metres.
-At the second kissing gate, bear left into a field and follow the raised bank path across the haugh beside the river.
-The Abbotsford Haugh is home to over 200 species of flowering plants and grasses including Northern Marsh Orchid, Yellow Rattle as well as many mature parkland trees.
-After a while, across the field to the right, you can see Abbotsford House.
-Continue across the field to reach a gate near the far corner.
-The path emerges on to a track and rejoins the BAW. - 7.
-From here, either turn right up the lane to Abbotsford Visitor Centre or continue on the BAW (Route 5) along the River Tweed to reach Lowood Bridge. - 8.
-If returning to Tweedbank station, climb the steps on the right to the road and turn right to reach the station carpark.
-Otherwise cross the road and take the riverside path to Melrose.
+Cross the road carefully and join a path entering Abbotsford Trust Estate woodlands.
+Today the Abbotsford Trust looks after 120 acres of land beside the Tweed made up of meadow and natural woodland planted by Scott and his factotum Tom Purdie.
+(For details please see adjacent map and panel information).
+Bear left on the path heading down towards the River Tweed.
+At the seat by small flight of steps turn right to follow the estate track beside the river.
+At the second path junction follow the waymarked signs and bear left into the field to take the raised bank path across the haugh beside the river.
+Soon across the field to the right there is a fine view of Abbotsford House.
+Continue straight on (or bear right for a path to the Visitor Centre), to reach the far end of the field.
+Go right as the path emerges on to a track and rejoin the BAW. - 7.
+From here either go up the lane to the Abbotsford Visitor Centre or go left to continue on the BAW (Route 5) along the River Tweed.
+At the Redbridge Viaduct if returning to Tweedbank station, climb the steps to join the SUW and follow the path right alongside the railway.
+Otherwise continue along beside the Tweed to Lowood Bridge. - 8.
+Cross the road by the bridge and take the riverside path to Melrose (as Route 5).